lazaret/archeobases/archeobases/branches/1.9.x/build_scripts/README.txt

 The buid.py script do :
-- bootstrap zc.buildout
+- bootstrap the virtualenv environment
-- lauch buildout with buildout.cfg + developement.cfg
+- install ne necessary prerequistes
 - lauch the bitten slave

 The bitten slave then :
 - get the project revision
 - create source and eggs builds
 - run the pylint check
+- run the tests

 Notes :
  * You probably have to change the bitten-slave.ini file to adapt it to your needs
- * buildout.cfg is Pylons specific and install the project prerequistes
- * developement.cfg install the unstables part of the project and the build & test tools